-People often come to me and say, “Hey, Tim, you’re a hugely successful though inexplicably unpublished author; have you got any tips for us lowly writers who’ve yet to achieve your level of uncompromising genius?”
+People often approach me and say, “Hey, Tim, you’re a hugely successful though inexplicably unpublished author; have you got any tips for us lowly writers who’ve yet to achieve your level of uncompromising genius?”

-It’s flattering, I know.
-But, seriously, I empathise.
-It might sound needlessly self-deprecating, but even I was once a snivelling novice like you.
+It’s flattering, sure.
+But, genuinely, I empathise.
+It might sound self-deprecating, but even I was once a snivelling novice like you.

-So, to that end, I’ve compiled some of my favourite writing tips, for those writers who spend most of their time reading writing tips.
+So, to that end, I’ve compiled some of my favourite writing tips, for those writers who spend most of their time reading writing tips other than actually writing.
 Learn them… and write your masterpiece!

 Fantasy names must be alien

 You realise that people in fantasy lands – whether they be in sword & sorcery or science fiction – wouldn’t have traditional Anglican names, right?
 It just wouldn’t happen.
 Our names are derived from thousands of years of cultural evolution and rely on social influences from this world.